-Rachael is a Minneapolis native with more than 15 years of marketing experience; she's held positions at City Pages, VEE Corporation, and most recently at the Guthrie Theater.
+Rachael is a Minneapolis native with more than 15 years of marketing experience; she's held positions at City Pages, Sesame Street Live (VEE Corporation) and the Guthrie Theater.
 She holds a B.A. in Cultural Anthropology from the University of Minnesota, a major that lends itself surprisingly well to understanding the intersection of people, marketing and communications.
 Rachael's culinary curiosity began in college while studying abroad in Nantes, France where she became enchanted by the daily ritual of shopping in the open-air markets and cooking with fresh, local, simple ingredients.

 In her spare time, when she isn’t cooking, eating, thinking about eating or reading about eating, Rachael is likely to be found practicing or teaching yoga, running around Lake Harriet or photographing her cat, Tilly, for Instagram.

 I'm passionate about connecting people to the things they love through thoughtful, creative and tailored marketing efforts.
 Telling the story of our restaurants, dishes, and team members is a challenge I adore.

 associate director of people services